 We hope you enjoyed “12 Trends a-Trending: What to Plan For This Holiday Season.”
 Some of our other on-demand webinars include:

-Kaiti (Livermore) Gary is a Senior Director on the Analytic & Strategic Services team at Oracle Marketing Consulting.
+Kaiti (Livermore) Gary is a Senior Director on the Analytic & Strategic Services team at Oracle Digital Experience Agency.
 Her background includes over 16 years of client and agency consulting experience in the in a variety of marketing capacities including product management, customer experience and digital marketing.
 Given her diverse background, she excels in the development of holistic and innovative marketing solutions that balance strategy, technology and operational needs.

-JT Capps is Strategic Director of Analytic & Strategic Services at Oracle Marketing Consulting.
+JT Capps is Strategic Director of Analytic & Strategic Services at Oracle Digital Experience Agency.
 His background includes over 20 years of experience in digital marketing strategy, integration, execution, and advanced analytics with brands and digital agencies.
 Levering that experience, JT directs high-impact, data-driven marketing solutions across customer acquisition, conversion, loyalty, and retention/upsell across all industry verticals.